-In the way of most new technologies, the number of businesses that adapt VoIP seems to equal those that still feel some apprehensions with digital telecommunications.
+In the way of most new technologies, the number of businesses that adopt VoIP seems to equal those that still feel some apprehensions with digital telecommunications.
 Hence VoIP troubleshooting is essential.

 A common issue here is VoIP’s immense dependence on digital connections.
 With traditional telephony, you have actual wires and cables outside your workspace.
 If something goes wrong, you look out and see technicians, tinkering away here and there.
 There is a strange comfort in that, even when it has become unnecessary because of more advanced VoIP technology.